Cornell-MAE-UG/fa25-portfolio-joshm319/_projects/2025-blade-design-project.md

 ## Design Process

 We began the design process with a brainstorming session to decide what characteristics we wanted our blade to have.
-After some discussion, we decided that our blade should be able to generate high torque at a low tip-speed ratio (TSR, λ≈3) and Reynolds number (Re≈1.55×10⁴).
+After some discussion, we decided that our blade should be able to generate high torque at a low tip-speed ratio (TSR, λ≈3) and low Reynolds number (Re≈1.55×10⁴).
 Next, we computed a target rotational speed for our blade of ~900 RPM given these choices.

 With these values obtained, we then chose the specific airfoil that we would use as our blade cross-section.
 Ultimately, we decided on S1223 because it provides: